-\1 Four industry associations of: The Japan Electrical Manufacturers' Association (JEMA), Japan Electronics and Information Technology Industries Association (JEITA), Communications and Information Network Association of Japan (CIAJ), and Japan Business Machine and Information System Industries Association (JBMIA).
+- 6 Four industry associations of: The Japan Electrical Manufacturers' Association (JEMA), Japan Electronics and Information Technology Industries Association (JEITA), Communications and Information Network Association of Japan (CIAJ), and Japan Business Machine and Information System Industries Association (JBMIA). - 7 Refers to the Nijumaru (double circle) Project sponsored by the Japan Committee for International Union for Conservation of Nature and Natural Resources (UCIN) to achieve the Aichi Targets.

-Conservation of Rare Species in Coordination with Citizens Groups
+Revitalization of Satoyama in Coordination with Citizens Groups